Timothy (bishop of Zagreb): Early years

 Exactly when Timothy actually took the position is uncertain.
 At the beginning of 1267, the representatives of the merchant guild in Siena complained to the pope that Timothy owed them 564 silver marks.
 Pope Clement instructed the bishop to settle his debt within two months and ordered the Chapter of St. Mark in Venice to assist Timothy in order to solve the problem.
 It is plausible that Timothy had to settle debt immediately, unburdened by any obstacles, could dedicate himself to the exercise of episcopal duties.
 The cathedral chapter of Zagreb accepted Timothy as their bishop and there was no more opposition to his episcopal administration by April 1268; for the purpose of strengthening labor on church estates, he bought four serfs for 25 pence denars.
 During the sale contract, the bishop was represented by a canon of the chapter.
 This is the first mention of Timothy's residence in Hungary and in his diocese.
+Timothy was one of the ecclesiastical guarantors of the Peace of Pressburg concluded between Stephen V and Ottokar II of Bohemia on 2 July 1271.

-Timothy was responsible reconstruction of the Gothic-style Zagreb Cathedral, which was pillaged and demolished by the Mongols during the their first invasion of Hungary and Croatia in 1241–1242.
+Timothy was responsible reconstruction of the Gothic-style Zagreb Cathedral, which was pillaged and demolished by the Mongols during their first invasion of Hungary and Croatia in 1241–1242.
 Throughout his episcopate, Timothy remained a strong pillar of the influence of the Holy See in Hungary.
 As part of the preparations for the Second Council of Lyon, Pope Gregory X instructed bishops Timothy and Job Záh to prepare a report on the moral conditions within the kingdom in March 1272.